ahmdabos/wordpress/wp-content/plugins/form/readme.txt

 It also contains 2 hidden honeypot fields and a simple numeric captcha.

-= Does VSCF meet the conditions of the GDPR? =
+= Does form meet the conditions of the GDPR? =
 The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union.

 I did my best to meet the conditions of the GDPR: